plforacle/heatwave-all/connect-dbs/connect-dbs.md

-# CONNECT TO MYSQL HeatWave
+# Connect to MySQL HeatWave and Create and Load airportdb Schema

 ## Introduction